 It is difficult to detect asbestos with the naked eye and, as asbestos is a material contained within the tile, they can look identical to those tiles that don’t contain the hazardous substance.

-The only way to be sure the tiles do contain asbestos is to have an asbestos survey conducted by a professional in asbestos services.
+The only way to be sure the tiles do contain asbestos is to have an asbestos survey conducted by a professional asbestos removal company that specialise in asbestos removal services.
 During an asbestos survey Manchester, samples will be taken for asbestos testing at a certified lab to determine the presence and type of asbestos held within tiles.
 The surveyor will provide a full report on the details of asbestos found and the potential next steps.

 Removing asbestos tiles

 Having asbestos tiles on your property does not necessarily mean they need to be removed with haste.
 Although this will be the case if they have been disturbed or disintegrated through time, or if you are re-modelling your property, they could be in good condition and can be contained and monitored to pose no further risks.

 Contact the team at Grosvenor Asbestos Solutions today for any concerns and require asbestos removal Cheshire.